CyberAgentAILab/tdc-typography-generation/README.md

 cd tdc-typography-generation
 ```

-We manage the dependency of python libraries by [pyproject.toml]().
+We manage the dependencies of python libraries by [pyproject.toml]().
-Please install the dependency via pip or poetry using [pyproject.toml]().
+Please install the dependencies via pip or poetry using [pyproject.toml]().

 If the version of setuptools is `setuptools >=61.0.0`, we can install the dependencies via pip by:
 ``` sh
 pip install .